 Ultimately, for people with Type 1 Diabetes, until the evidence improves with long term, large trials, it is still recommended that people with Type 1 manage their blood sugar levels with carb counting, and dose meal time insulin accordingly.

 Some people with Type 2 Diabetes may find a low carb diet useful in managing their weight, and this has shown to be effective and reasonably safe, in short term trials.
 However, like in Type 1 Diabetes studies, there is limited evidence for long term weight management.

 The best dietary strategy for weight management is whatever you can stick to.
 If you think low carb is something that’s easy to follow, helps you lose weight and manage you blood glucose levels, then it could be the right diet for you.

 Often, people find it difficult to stick to very low carb diets (ketogenic) and find a more moderate carbohydrate approach is easier (that is around 130g carb each day).

-This blog is based on Diabetes UK Position Statement, May 2017
+This blog is based on the Diabetes UK Position Statement, May 2017.

 Please see the following articles for more information: